Referrals & Rebates - Medicare, Private Health & NDIS

 Phone appointments are not rebated except in very limited circumstances, where an older adolescent patient conducts the call with their paediatrician.

 Allied health appointments are only eligible for Medicare rebates if you have one of the following special referrals and the provider is accredited to the applicable Medicare scheme.
+Medicare provides for a certain number of rebates per 12 months per referral.

 Referrals to accredited Psychologists and Occupational Therapists for Mental Health -up to 10 rebates.